danny0838/lolikit/README.md

 This version change a lot of configure variables names.
 Check `loli help --config` if your `lolikitrc` are not work.

   - Enhanced: now user can assign a `default_project_dir` in `user` section in your USER-LEVEL lolikitrc file.
 This project folder will be used when user are not within any loli project folder.
+  - Enhanced: note-selector now be added a `reverse` command.
   - Added: `show` command to show current project stats.
   - Tweaked: change a lot of config variables names.